VergeGroup/swift-verge/README.md

 The characteristics are

 - Creating one or more Dispatcher.
+(Single store, multiple dispatcher)
 - A dispatcher can have dependencies service needs. (e.g. API Client, DB)
+- No switch-case to reduce state
+- Support Logging (Commit, Action, Performance monitoring)

 ### 🪐 Store